dtrelogan/react-formstate/api.md

 }
 ```

-then ideally your jsx would be structured along the following lines:
+then ideally your jsx is structured along the following lines:

 ```jsx
 <FormObject formState={this.formState}>